Services Icon

 Codeine exhibits lower strength when compared with alternative opioids like morphine.
 Nevertheless, its molecular composition resembles more potent substances such as morphine and hydrocodone.
 Consequently, it triggers comparable bodily responses.

-Codeine addiction is classified within the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) by the American Psychiatric Association among disorders related to opioid consumption.
+Codeine addiction is classified within the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5) by the American Psychiatric Association among disorders related to opioid addiction.

 What are the street names for codeine?